mikeconley/joy-of-coding-episode-guide/_episodes/0250/index.md

 ## Topics
 * Pandemic edition!
 Mike is streaming from home!
 * Happy 250th episode!
 We did it!!!
 Lets watch an [old episode](https://www.youtube.com/watch?v=nCOeefQpg58) together.
-* Mike watches the 1st episode of The Joy of Coding, and gives feedback about what happend back then, and answers questions.
+* Mike watches the 1st episode of The Joy of Coding, and gives feedback about what happened back then, and answers questions.
 * Mozilla Hacks blog [Introducing Firefoxs new Site Isolation Security Architecture](https://hacks.mozilla.org/2021/05/introducing-firefox-new-site-isolation-security-architecture/) - Fission

 * [Rate this episode](https://forms.gle/BUgaYFCaASAuHdeQ7)